What is Geocaching?

-- At the entrance kiosk, ask for a geocaching passport to get the cache coordinates and descriptions.
+- At the Visitor Centre, ask for a geocaching passport to get the cache coordinates and descriptions.
 You can also download your passport from the Association of Nova Scotia Geocaching and print it prior to your Kejimkujik visit.

 - Choose the cache you’d like to find and enter the coordinates into your GPS.

 - Navigate to the cache.
 Please stay on the trails.